validitylabs/token-voting-system/README.md

 # Readme
 ## Caveats
-Currently tests are not repeatable executable in the truffle console, but work well with `truffle test`
+Currently tests are not repeatable executable in the `truffle develop`, but work well with `truffle test`

 # Architecture 'Vote By Token Shares'